carsenwagner/CipherClient/README.md

 are used by the build system but *do not work* in a normal forge installation.

-If you don't want mixins (which allow for modifying vanilla code), then you can remove the references to mixins from the `build.gradle.kts` at the lines specified with comments and the `com.example.mixin` package.
+If you don't want mixins (which allow for modifying vanilla code), then you can remove the references to mixins from the `build.gradle.kts` at the lines specified with comments and the `com.cipher.mixin` package.

 If you don't want access transformers (which allow for making methods public/non-final) you can delete the `accesstransformer.cfg` file.
 If you make a change to the `accesstransformers.cfg` you might need to rebuild your